 - Have you considered your shipping options?
 There are a range of shipping companies, from “man with a van” type solutions, to larger commercial type shipping companies.

 After arriving, collecting your stuff, getting to your accommodation and exploring the local supermarket you’re left with a few things to tie up.

 You’ll likely want to set up a phone contract, register as living in Latvia, get a bank account and register your business or sort your employment out.
 These are all blog posts in themselves, so I won’t go in to too much detail, but here’s a few things you may find you need to do.

-- Get your residence permit from the OCMA (you have 90 days from arrival to do this)
+- Get your residence permit from the PMLP (you have 90 days from arrival to do this)

-- Register your official residence with the OCMA (part of the permit process and needs to be done within 30 days of receiving the permit)
+- Register your official residence with the PMLP (part of the permit process and needs to be done within 30 days of receiving the permit)